WatchBeam/lockal/readme.md

 Unlocks a key if it was locked by this Locker instance.
 If `force` is given to be true, the key is unlocked even if the original lock was not put in place by this locker instance.

 Returns whether or not the unlock was executed.

+#### lock.maintain()

+Keep updating a lock's TTL so long as the instance in in existence, and the lock is maintained.
+Calling `unlock` or closing the tab will cause the maintenance to stop, and the lock to therefore be released.

 ## License